MBRO95/PortableCellNetwork/index.md

 The screenshot below shows an example output that the SIM programming was successful.
 And lastly that the deployed SIM card shows in the Manage SIMs list.
 ![Image of SIMprogramming3](https://raw.githubusercontent.com/MBRO95/PortableCellNetwork/master/Pi%20Startup/SIMprogramming3.png)

 After inserting the SIM card into the GSM phone and powering on, YateBTS will send a welcome message with the assigned number for the phone as shown in the screenshot below.
-To troubleshoot if the Android phone is not connecting to the cell network properly, open the dialer application and type:
+To troubleshoot if the Android phone is not connecting to the cell network properly, open the dialer application and type ``*#*#4636#*#*``.
-*#*#4636#*#*
 A menu will appear and in the phone information tab, select the preferred network type to be GSM only and restart the phone.
 ![Image of SIMprogramming4](https://raw.githubusercontent.com/MBRO95/PortableCellNetwork/master/Pi%20Startup/phone.jpg)

 # Security Overview